matthew-macgregor/x64-nix-assembly-programming-examples/README.md

 in the book.
 Others may be unrelated to the book as I tried out other things in order to understand concepts.

+All of the examples here, regardless of modifications from the examples in the book, were hand typed in order to get familiar with the code.
+No copy-pasta!

 Additional or modified code is Copyright &copy; 2021 Matthew MacGregor, and licensed under the same Freeware License as the original.
 See [License](LICENSE.txt) for details.